slateci/slateci.github.io/_posts/2019-11-15-logging-sidecar.md

 In this post, we'll assume some knowledge about developing Helm applications.
 If you don't already have a copy of the SLATE catalog application, you can grab it [here](https://github.com/slateci/slate-catalog).
-However the technique shown here isn't restricted to SLATE, it should apply to any Helm app.
+However the technique shown here isn't restricted to SLATE, it should apply to any Helm chart.

-I like to add functionality to a Helm Chart by first defining the interface that the application deployer will see in the Values file.
+I like to add functionality to a Helm chart by first defining the interface that the application deployer will see in the Values file.
 In our HTCondor chart, we'll add the following at the top-level scope: